Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation: Experiments

 \subsection{Learning Rate Warmup (W)}

-Tab.~\ref{tab:warmup} shows that learning rate warmup significantly improves DG, UDA, and oracle performance.
-DG and UDA benefit even more than supervised learning from warmup (see column Rel.), showing its particular importance for DG and UDA by stabilizing the beginning of the training, which improves difficult classes (see Fig~\ref{fig:ciou_heatmap}).
+Tab.~\ref{tab:warmup} shows that learning rate warmup significantly improves DG, UDA, and oracle mIoU.
+DG\&UDA benefit even more than supervised learning (see Rel.), showing its particular importance for DG\&UDA by stabilizing the beginning of the training, which improves difficult classes (see Fig~\ref{fig:ciou_heatmap}).